braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 - CORS must be enabled on the server that provides the custom font file.
 This is usually managed by your IT team.
   - The custom font file must have the header: `Access-Control-Allow-Origin: *`
-- The file URL must point to a CSS file (not WOFF, OTF, etc.).
+- The file URL must point to a CSS file (not WOFF, OTF, etc.)
-- The custom font name must match the name of the font face in the CSS file.
+- The custom font name must match the name of the font face in the CSS file

 To add a custom font: